Maintaining Your Home

 That means 6 months of on-time mortgage payments.
 6 months of pure, unadulterated homeownership!

 Congratulations, that’s a big deal.

-Here are some other common mistakes to avoid that can damage your home:
+Here are some tips to avoid that can damage your home:

 Storing Household Goods in the Attic and Garage.
 Garage and attic trusses are designed to support the weight of the roof and ceiling and not much else.
 But many homeowners view this space as perfect for extra storage.
 Adding too much weight, however, might result in sagging or even a collapse of the roof structure.
 If you want to use this space for storage, consult a structural engineer in advance to see if additional reinforcements are needed.

 Altering Finished Grades.
 Perhaps you want to add a patio or walkway — or some additional trees or landscaping — to your new home.
 In doing so, you might disrupt the drainage system around your home and cause water to flow back toward the house.

 Allowing Sprinkler Heads to Spray Against the Home.
 Sprinkler heads that spray against your house can lead to rotted walls, leaching of color from the exterior walls or even movement of the foundation.
 Direct all sprinkler heads away from the home — and check them regularly to make sure they haven’t turned.

 Failing to Use Bathroom and Laundry Vent Fans.
 Bathrooms and laundry rooms typically have high humidity.
 Fans should always be used in these rooms to avoid getting water vapor into your drywall, electrical outlets and framing.

 Walking on the Roof.
 Not only is walking on the roof dangerous, but untrained persons can break or scuff the roof covering and cause roof leaks.
 Gutter maintenance should always be done from a ladder, not the top of the roof.
 Many residential warranties exclude damage resulting from unauthorized persons walking on a roof.